 The 'PWM Duty Cycle' option allows the user to run the output at fixed frequency configure with "PWM Output Frequency" setpoint, while the duty cycle changes depending on the control signal.
-Both outputs run on same output frequency, thus changing the frequency for one output changes frequency of the others as well.
-"PWM Output Frequency" is editable only if neither of the outputs is set to 'Proportional Current' or 'Hotshot Digital' type.
+Outputs 1 to 4 run on same output frequency, thus changing the frequency for one output changes frequency of the others as well.
+"PWM Output Frequency" is editable only if none of the outputs 1 to 4 is set to 'Proportional Current' or 'Hotshot Digital' type.
 Configuring output to 'Proportional Current' or 'Hotshot Digital' type changes frequency automatically to 25kHz.
+Output 5 is separate and can have an individual frequency.